 Once They Enter:

 - Don’t show them your contract, monthly account or personal identification.
 Identity theft is rampant in Canada, and the last thing you need is to find you own a mortgage on a home you didn’t buy.
 This type of fraud is common, and it takes years – and many dollars – to clear your name and your credit rating after someone else runs up huge bills in your name.

 - Call the police.
 If you believe the person at your door is an imposter, or if you allowed them to enter your home and now you have doubts and they refuse to leave, call 911 to get law enforcement officers to help you get rid of them.

 - Don’t sign anything!
 If you believe the salesperson is legit and you actually want to buy the hot water heater option they are selling, it’s still important to take the time to read the contract thoroughly before signing.
 Ask them to leave it with you for 24 hours.
 If they won’t, that’s another sure sign that all is not as it should be.

 - Look for the phrase that says under Ontario’s Consumer Protection Act you can cancel within 10 days without incurring a penalty.
 If that doesn’t appear, don’t sign because it means the seller can take legal action against you if you change your mind.

 After They’ve Sold You:

 - Get a second opinion.
-Just as you do if a doctor gives you unwelcome news, get verification from a an independent, professional plumbing contractor in Toronto if anyone tells you your hot water heater is at risk.
+Just as you do if a doctor gives you unwelcome news, get verification from an independent, professional plumbing contractor in Toronto if anyone tells you your hot water heater is at risk.